 Your upper back hurts and your hands are swollen and feel heavy.
 As you read the symptoms of T4 syndrome, you realize that if you look at your hand long enough, you could swear they’re turning blue.

 It’s understandable that you would look up these symptoms online before scheduling an appointment to see your health care provider.
-If you typed your symptoms into a search engine and saw a possible diagnosis of “T4 syndrome” which lead you here, STOP!
-Schedule an appointment with your physician or chiropractor and allow them to make a diagnosis.
-Your health care professional needs to rule out any cardiac, respiratory or visceral issues before making a diagnosis of Thoracic T4 Syndrome.
+If you typed your symptoms into a search engine and saw a possible diagnosis of “T4 syndrome,” which led you here, STOP!

 It’s important to keep in mind when checking with “Dr. Google” and his associate “Dr. WebMd” that neither are trained and licensed health care professionals.
 Instead, their “higher calling” is to get you to pick up the phone and schedule an appointment with a trained and licensed health care professional such as a chiropractor.
 A chiropractor is able to diagnose and treat T4 syndrome.